 3. The Flight of the Bumblebee, 1900- Nikolai Rimsky-Korsakov

 A widely recognized composition, “The Flight of the Bumblebee” was written as a musical interlude to be performed during The Tale of Tsar Sultan, in which the son of the tsar is transformed into a bumblebee.

 The leitmotif is intensely chromatic and features rapid sixteenth notes to imitate the buzzing of the namesake insect.
-The piece has since been reproduced by a variety of solo instruments and ensembles, and it has infiltrated into pop culture through cartoons and movies.
+The piece has since been reproduced by a variety of solo instruments and ensembles, and it has infiltrated pop culture through cartoons and movies.

 4. L’enfant et les sortilèges: Fantaisie lyrique en deux parties (The Child and the Spells: A Lyric Fantasy in Two Parts), 1925, Maurice Ravel

 Not only are living animals an inspiration for composers, but stuffed animals and toys can also reflect musical imagination.
 In this dark opera by Ravel, a child throws a tantrum against his mother and starts to destroy his toys around the room.
-All of the objects, abused by the child, begin to turn to life and enact revenge on the child.
-The cast of toys include objects such as teapots and a tree, as well as toy animals such as a dragonfly, a nightingale, a squirrel, and a bat.
+All of the objects, abused by the child, begin to turn to the life and enact revenge on the child.
+The cast of toys includes objects such as teapots and a tree, as well as toy animals such as a dragonfly, a nightingale, a squirrel, and a bat.